-Dialectical Behavioral Therapy consists of four main groups:
+Dialectical Behavioral Therapy consists of four main groups

 Today everybody is talking about mindfulness.
 It is very popular and a lot of people use this practice as a part of their personal meditation.
-In treatment, a lot of times clients behavior is very instinctual: “I am going to use a substance” or, “I am going to get this” or, “I am doing that”.
-The clients themselves are often not aware of what is driving the behavior from a physical, emotional, or mental standpoint.
-Moreover, they are often surprised to find out why they are acting or behaving in certain ways.
+In treatment, our clients’ behavior is often very instinctual: “I am going to use a substance” or, “I am going to get this” or, “I am doing that”.
+Many of our clients are not aware of what is driving their behavior from a physical, emotional, or mental standpoint.
+Moreover, they are frequently surprised to find out why they are acting or behaving in certain ways.

 When we teach mindfulness at LifeSync Malibu, we utilize these techniques to help you slow down and allow you the space to become aware of what is going on inside your mind.
 This will give you space to make a decision about what kind of reaction or action you want to express in any given situation.
 For example, you get into an argument with a spouse or family member.